Get our free email newsletter

 Figure 2: How to kill an undesired oscillation.

-Recently I was involved in a radiated problem at 3 meters (Figure 3).
-Emissions in the VHF range (close to 155MHz) were related with a frequency not related with those in the nominal design (clock, harmonics, etc.).
+Recently, I was involved in a radiated problem at 3 meters (Figure 3).
+Emissions in the VHF range (close to 155MHz) were related to a frequency not related to those in the nominal design (clock, harmonics, etc.).

-Using the near field probe I found the area of the PCB where the signal had higher amplitudes: the hot area.
+Using the near-field probe, I identified the area of the PCB where the signal had higher amplitudes, which corresponded to the hot area.

-The area was related with a small DC/DC converter switching in the kHz range.
-The radiated signal was not any harmonic of the converter.
-No ringing in that frequency was found in the circuit so a parasitic oscillation was considered as a possible culprit for this problem.
+The area was related to a small DC/DC converter switching in the kHz range.
+The radiated signal was not a harmonic of the converter.
+No ringing in that frequency was found in the circuit, so a parasitic oscillation was considered as a possible culprit for this problem.

 Figure 4: The DC/DC converter schematic (left) and PCB layout (right).